Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Extended-radio response and the exponential approximation

 should be understood as an effective one-timescale approximation that retains a single fading time $\taunu$.
 It leads to the first-order evolution equation

 To obtain the exact stationary solution quoted in the main text, we specialise to a two-state jet,

 where $J=1$ denotes a strong-jet episode and the weak state is assumed to contribute negligibly to the large-scale radio source.
 Because $J$ is binary, $\Pjet^{\beta_{\rm l}}=P_0^{\beta_{\rm l}}J$.
-The asymptotic extended-radio luminosity of a permanently active source is then
+The reference extended-radio normalization of a permanently active source is then

 and the normalized variable $Y(t)\equiv L_\nu^{\rm lobe}(t)/L_{\nu,{\rm max}}^{\rm lobe}$ obeys Eq.~(\ref{eq:Y_ode_main}).
 The derivation concerns the radio numerator alone; the connection to $\Rlobe$ follows after division by the optical luminosity when that denominator is either slowly varying or controlled within the sample.
+For real evolving lobes, $L_{\nu,{\rm max}}^{\rm lobe}$ should be viewed as a normalization of this reference response, not as a claim that a physical lobe approaches a time-independent luminosity under constant jet power.
 Low scalar $R$ is not a single physical condition.
 It can reflect low instantaneous jet power, a low duty cycle, inefficient escape, host-emission dominance, or some combination thereof.
-Disentangling these requires the decomposed observables; scalar $R$ alone cannot.
+Disentangling these requires the decomposed observables; scalar $R$ alone can not.